m0euk/RDS-Bridge/README.md

 ## What it is

-RDS Bridge takes the raw I/Q stream from SDRConnect and decodes RDS entirely in the browser (in a Web Worker — no server, no build step, one HTML file).
+RDS Bridge takes the raw I/Q stream — live from SDRConnect, or from a recorded IQ `.wav` made in any SDR software — and decodes RDS entirely in the browser (in a Web Worker — no server, no build step, one HTML file).
 It shows the station ID (PI), name (PS), programme type, RadioText, traffic flags, alternative frequencies and clock-time, alongside lock and signal-quality indicators tuned for weak-signal work.

 Its distinguishing feature is an **NDA open-loop acquisition front-end** that locks weak and unstable FM signals from a cold start where conventional loop-based decoders hang.